 - Sharp colors like yellow or orange for options that need extra attention.

-You can get the best inspirations from nature.
-There are hundreds of ideas spread all over nature, like flowers and plants, animals, sky, etc.
+You can get the best inspirations from nature. nature will give you hundreds of inspirations, like flowers and plants, animals, sky, etc.

 Well, black too is a neutral color and goes harmonious with many colors. but you have to be careful when using black (not too much, not for wrong items).